Spend Over $175 To Receive Free Shipping, Use Code FREESHIP175 At Checkout. Valid on USA addresses ONLY!

 Now, you're ready to think about some time estimates.
 How long can you perform a brow lamination or a lash lift?
 Think of these estimates in terms of hours.

 Establish an hourly rate for yourself and factor that into the rate you will charge.
-For example, an average aesthetician may charge around $20 per hour, but a highly skilled or famous individual may charge closer to $30 per hour.
+For example, an average aesthetician may charge around $20 per hour.
+Still, a highly skilled or famous individual may charge closer to $30 per hour.

 Your hourly time might start lower as you start, but you can always increase that figure as you gain more skills and expertise.